Lattice-Data/lattice-tools/docs/submit_metadata.md

 Ontology terms
 ----------------
-In most cases, a file does not need a separate OntologyTerm sheet.
+In most cases, a file does not need a separate ontology_term sheet.
 Instead, the field in other object that linkTo:OntologyTerm can be split into 2 fields: <property>.term_name and <property>.term_id.
 The submission script will pair these together and submit the corresponding OntologyTerm, if it is not already in the DB.
-If it is in the DB, it will confirm that term_name, etc. from the sheet match the DB metadata, and error if there is any mismatch.
+If it is in the DB, it will confirm that the term_name from the sheet match the DB metadata, and error if there is any mismatch.
+The submission is forgiving and will allow for `:` or `_` delimiter in the term_id.

 For example, instead of a column for `biosample_ontology` with values that linkTo OntologyTerm (UBERON_0002113, CL_0000057), you can submit 2 columns `biosample_ontology.term_id` (UBERON:0002113, CL:0000057) and `biosample_ontology.term_name` (kidney, fibroblast).

 The above will not work for arrays of linkTo:OntologyTerm, like `diseases`.
-For that, a column labeled `diseases` is expected and the values need to be comma-separated in the format to identify the OntologyTerm object to linkTo (MONDO_0005015, MONDO_0005565)
+For that, a column labeled `diseases` is expected and the values need to be comma-separated in the format to identify the OntologyTerm object to linkTo (MONDO_0005015, MONDO_0005565) and any terms not already represented in the DB will need to be defined on an ontology_term sheet.
+The submission is forgiving and will allow for `:` or `_` delimiter in the term_id.

 Embedded objects
 ----------------